 The CA49 features Kawai’s Grand Feel Compact wooden keyboard action.
-As depicted, the key is a very long wooden stick, and more importantly, there it has little balance pins in the middle that is the same as the keys on an acoustic grand piano.
-This means the key is pivoting on the balance pin, hence it creates a seesaw-type mechanism.
+As depicted, the key is a very long wooden stick, and more importantly, it has little balance pins in the middle that are the same as the keys on an acoustic grand piano.
+This means the key pivots on the balance pin, creating a seesaw-type mechanism.

 Kawai CA49 provides dual (layering) and duet (four hands) modes.